-Sometimes you really need a good makeover to get you through a work slump.
-Creating not just a relaxing home but a space that truly feels like a getaway is important when you can’t actually get away from the daily grind.
-And is there a better place to get away than the beach?
+Sometimes you need a good makeover to get you through a work slump.
+And what better what to accomplish that than with a beach themed bedroom?
+Create not just a relaxing home, but a space that truly feels like a getaway is essential when you can’t actually get away from the daily grind.

 While our minds are on shiplap, we might as well roll with that.
 Because shiplap walls are one of the defining characteristics of coastal decor.
 Since they’re usually white, you need to be sure your bedroom has plenty of light so your walls look fresh and not dingy, but that soft pattern will make the perfect canvas for the rest of your beach decor.